gitdeath/cf-search/README.md

-This is a small python script to look through files in Radarr and try to upgrade files if they have not met your custom format score yet.
+This is a small python script to look through files in Radarr and Sonarr and try to upgrade files if they have not met your custom format score yet.

 1. copy example_env to .env and update the variables inside
 2. copy docker compose example